Typically crown molding will cost between $200 and $600 dollars to install per room. Many factors play into the average cost, such as:

 - The number of rooms you're adding crown molding to

 - The height of your ceilings

-Cheap Crown Moulding Options
+Cheap Crown Molding Options

-The right choices make your crown moulding cost effective.
+The right choices make your crown molding cost effective.
 To avoid labor costs, opt for a do-it-yourself project for a cheaper alternative.
 DIYers choose from types of materials that are more affordable and easier to work with than wood, such as:

 - Peel and stick: Peel and stick options are typically composed of thin plastic with adhesive on the back.
 You simply measure, cut and peel the backing off before attaching.
 Unfortunately, the adhesive may lose its strength over time, and the thin plastic is not as durable as other materials.
-Eventually, your project will lose its professional appearance as your peel and stick crown moulding shifts and separates.
+Eventually, your project will lose its professional appearance as your peel and stick crown molding shifts and separates.
 While peel and stick alternatives are cheap — as low as $1 per linear foot — they are not a durable option.

-- Medium-density fiberboard (MDF): MDF is a lightweight material with the look of wood crown moulding.
+- Medium-density fiberboard (MDF): MDF is a lightweight material with the look of wood crown molding.
 The material doesn't split when it's cut, but it does dent easily, making it a bit tricky to install.
 MDF warps when exposed to moisture, so do not install it in bathrooms, kitchens or homes exposed to high humidity.
-The average cost of MDF crown moulding is $1 to $3 per linear foot, but there are more durable options out there.
+The average cost of MDF crown molding is $1 to $3 per linear foot, but there are more durable options out there.

 - Polyvinyl chloride (PVC): Unlike MDF, PVC can go in bathrooms or kitchens.
 It's made of plastic, so it can come in contact with moisture, and its hollow structure makes it a great choice to hide wiring.
 While PVC comes at a lower price — $1 to $3 per linear foot — it does not usually come in intricate designs.